pado0/pado0/README.md

 # Welcome to my GitHub!
 Hello, I'm Hyojin (Jean) Kim,
 a Backend Engineer with a strong foundation in project management and system analysis.
-I specialize in analyzing legacy systems and thrive in tackling new, complex challenges.
+I specialize in analyzing legacy systems and thrive in tackling new, complex challenges.<br><br>

-### 🚀 Professional Philosophy
+###  Professional Philosophy
 👩‍💻 Development
 I believe maintainability is crucial.
 I strive to provide reliable services by carefully considering the roles and responsibilities of domains and architecture.